This pretty reindeer advent calendar is easier and quicker to make than you would think!

 Two years ago, I made these reindeer lanterns in no time with recycled jars, tissue paper, a bit of glue and silhouettes I printed.

-When my brother was having a rough time, we made these incredibly cute marshmallow pops when he came for a visit.
+When my brother was having a rough time, we made these incredibly cute marshmallow pops when he came for a visit, just to cheer him up.

-Last year, I had an epiphany when I spotted some cute reindeer toilet paper rolls in a free magazine from one of the big supermarkets (impossible to remember which).
-I cut the instructions and kept them safely for this year.
+A couple of years ago, I had an epiphany when I spotted some cute reindeer toilet paper rolls in a free magazine from one of the big supermarkets (Morrisons I think).
+I cut the instructions and kept them safely for later.
 I would make these babies!

-I love our advent calendar and the little notes I put there for the children every day.
-We will keep our reindeer advent calendar for years to come and look after it.
+I love this advent calendar and the little notes I put there for the children every day.
+We will definitely keep our reindeer advent calendar for years to come and look after it.

 This year, my children will get chocolate coins, mini bath bombs, small bottles of bubble mixture, cute rubbers, Shopkins and notes with activities (Nativity story, Christmas disco, bath with glow sticks, Christmas film night, Carol singing session etc.).